-- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2017.
+- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2018.
 All statements were returned with no significant issues highlighted.
-Responses received regarding management arrangements and processes were noted and have been considered by the Council Management Board. - An Internal Audit Corporate Governance assurance review; - The Head of Legal Services testing the specific requirements of the Local Code of Corporate Governance against the behaviours, codes and protocols put in place by the Council and documented in the Constitution and elsewhere. - The Head of Legal Services has confirmed that the Council's Local Code of Corporate Governance accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016.
+Responses received regarding management arrangements and processes were noted and have been considered by the Council Management Board and Internal Audit and appropriate steps have been taken. - An Internal Audit Corporate Governance assurance review; - The Head of Legal Services testing the specific requirements of the Local Code of Corporate Governance against the behaviours, codes and protocols put in place by the Council and documented in the Constitution and elsewhere. - The Head of Legal Services has confirmed that the Council's Local Code of Corporate Governance accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016.